Sashiko Pattern Kagome

 If you want to stitch it perfectly, try not to catch any of the threads running across the back when stitching the second and third direction lines.
 It's no problem if you do catch threads and divide them, but the left side looks neater if you don't.

-But I prefer to catch threads instead of missing out on fun while stitching.
+I'd rather catch threads on the back instead of missing out on fun while stitching.
 You do it your way, I do it my way.
 That way we're all happy!

-A somewhat more difficult related pattern is the sashiko pattern hitomekagome.
+A somewhat more difficult related pattern is the version of the sashiko pattern kagome.

 I haven't found a pre-printed cloth with this pattern available online, but if you need some help with it, it is featured in Susan Briscoe's "The Ultimate Sashiko Sourcebook."